Page updated: 5/8/21

 Although a fairly recent addition to the list of German national parks, it has been protected in some form or another since the beginning of the 20th century.

-It is split into two different sections: the western part covers the famous rock formations of the Bastei and the Lilienstein while the eastern part is located near the Czech border on the northern side of the Elbe and Bad Schandau.
+It is split into two different sections: the western part covers the famous Bastei Bridge and the Lilienstein while the eastern part is located near the Czech border on the northern side of the Elbe and Bad Schandau.

-The park is tremendously popular amongst walkers and climbers, although the nature of the sandstone rock often leads to closures of trails and routes because of erosion.
+The park is tremendously popular for hiking and rock climbing, although the nature of the sandstone cliffs often leads to closures of hiking trails and routes because of erosion.

 The park headquarters is located in Bad Schandau and houses an information centre and exhibition which is open every day in the summer months (closed on Mondays in the winter period).